MI-DPLA/combine/docs/publishing.rst

    Screenshot to publish a Job

+Also present, is the option of including this Publish Set ID in a pre-existing Published Subset.  `You can read more about those here <#published-subsets>`_.

 If a Job is already published, a user is presented with information about the publish status, and the ability to *unpublish*:

 .. figure:: img/published_job.png